DevUju/qts3-wmb-test/outreachy/qts-index.md

 ```

 ### Environment Setup
-Place the `env` file in the `etc/env` directory, and set up your environment variables using `etc/env.SAMPLE` as a guide.
+Place the `env` file in the `etc` directory, and set up your environment variables using `etc/env.SAMPLE` as a guide.

 ## Usage